codeforpdx/recordexpungPDX/src/backend/tests/pdf/expected/custom_header.md

       CASEJD1 - 529.08

 ### Disclaimer:
 RecordSponge is not your lawyer.
 The results below should be used as a guide only.
-If you are relying on this information to expunge your record, please email roe@qiu-qiulaw.com for free consultation.
+If you are relying on this information to expunge your record please email roe@qiu-qiulaw.com for free consultation.